TamaraJoniec/NexusPunkTech_CMS/README.md

 For collaborators or stakeholders wishing to view ongoing development, the current build can be accessed [here](https://my-craft-project.ddev.site/).
 Please note this is a development environment and may not be reflective of the final product.

+## Administrative Access

+For collaborators requiring administrative access to the development environment, the login page can be accessed [here](https://my-craft-project.ddev.site/admin/login).
+This is a secure environment, and access is restricted.
+Please ensure that all security protocols are followed when accessing and using the admin interface.